culturecreates/artsdata-data-model/_classes/event.md

 layout: class-doc
 ---

-Event Types - Controlled Vocabulary v3
+Event Types
 ==========
-The Artsdata controlled vocabulary for event types in RDF using SKOS.
+The Artsdata controlled vocabulary for event types.

 The categories can be viewed here [ArtsdataEventTypes](http://kg.artsdata.ca/resource/ArtsdataEventTypes).